-The following is a general summary as of the date of this Proxy Statement of the United States federal income tax consequences to the Company and participants in the Plan.
+The following is a general summary as of the date of this Proxy Statement of certain United States federal income tax consequences to the Company and participants of awards granted under the Plan.
 The federal tax laws may change and the federal, state and local tax consequences for any participant will depend upon his or her individual circumstances.
-Each participant is encouraged to seek the advice of a qualified tax advisor regarding the tax consequences of participation in the plan.
+Each participant is encouraged to seek the advice of a qualified tax advisor regarding the tax consequences of participation in the Plan.